-The gigantic expanse of Centennial Park and its surrounding parklands in Sydney’s East is one of the most dog-friendly parks in Sydney.
+The gigantic expanse of Centennial Park and its surrounding parklands in Sydney’s Eastern Suburbs is one of the most dog-friendly parks in Sydney.
 Around 43% of the parkland’s open spaces are designated as off-leash, a huge 154 hectares!

 To help plan your dog-friendly day out, check out this guide, which details which areas of Centennial Parklands are off-leash and on-leash, plus the few prohibited areas.
 Note that dogs are required to be on-leash on the footpaths, plus dogs are prohibited from the pond areas, to protect the native birds, and from the horse track.

-Head to the park for a picnic, then enjoy strolling through the parklands and letting your dog run off-leash int the designated areas.
+Head to the park for a picnic, then enjoy strolling through the parklands and letting your dog run off-leash in the designated areas.
 One of the most popular off-leash dog areas is Federation Valley, in the north of the park.
 The 3.8km long loop walk around the park is also popular.

 9. Catch a Movie at the Drive In